Health & Human Services

 Doña Ana County is situated in the south-central region of New Mexico.
 It borders El Paso County, Texas to the east and southeast, and the state of Chihuahua, Mexico, to the south, where it shares approximately 53 miles of its border with Mexico.
-As the second-largest county in the state, Doña Ana County is 3,807 square miles in area (U.S. Census 2000).
-According to the U.S. Census Bureau, the population for 2000 was 174,682 and the estimated population for 2004 was 186,095, a 6.5 percent population growth.
+As the second-largest county in the state, Doña Ana County is 3,815 square miles (3,807 square miles of land and 7 square miles of water) (U.S. Census 2010).
+According to the U.S. Census Bureau, the population for 2010 was 209,233, a 19.8 percent population growth from 2000.
 Four incorporated municipalities -- Las Cruces, Mesilla, Hatch, and Sunland Park -- lie within the county.
-The City of Las Cruces, located centrally in the county, accounts for about half of the total population (U.S. Census 2000).
-The remaining residents live outside the city limits, many in rural communities with limited access to services.
+The City of Las Cruces, located centrally in the county, accounts for about 47 percent of the total population (U.S. Census 2010).
+The remaining 53 percent of Dona Ana County residents live outside the city limits of Las Cruces, many in rural communities with limited access to services.

 Health Profile of the County

 The county is a designated Medically Underserved Area and a Dental Health Professional Shortage Area.
-There are 1.8 physicians per 3,000 residents (2000 NM Border Health Office).
+In 2009 there were 1.5 licensed physicians per 1,000 residents and only 0.38 dentists per 1,000 residents (2009 Geographic Access Data System Report, NM Health Policy Commission).
 The Medicaid, uninsured, and underinsured residents currently receive care from a variety of locations throughout the county.
 Two Federally Qualified Health Centers (Ben Archer Health Center and La Clinica de Familia) provide primary/dental care via 11 clinic sites thought the county.
 In addition, the county also has two acute-care hospitals: Memorial Medical Center and Mountain View Regional Medical Center, both in Las Cruces.

-- Achieved immunization coverage in children aged 19-35 months 61.7 percent, compared to New Mexico 65 percent
+- Childhood immunization coverage 91 percent, compared to New Mexico 88 percent (2012)